mcdurdin/msgmon/README.md

 1. From a git bash prompt, in the root of the repo, run `./configure.sh`.
 This configures Windows SDK versions
 2. From the `source/` folder, run `./build.sh` (optionally, with `-debug` parameter).
+3. If you modify the .vcxproj projects, you need to merge the changes in to the .vcxproj.in projects (these exist to allow for differing Windows SDK versions)

 # TODO